OpenSilver/OpenSilver.Documentation/documentation/general/overview.md

 ## What is OpenSilver?

 OpenSilver is an open-source replacement for Microsoft Silverlight.
-It is a development tool allowing developers to write web applications using .NET, C#, VB.NET, and XAML, as with Silverlight, with the notable difference that applications created with OpenSilver run on all current browsers, including Chrome, Edge, Firefox and Safari, without the need to install a plugin.
+It is a development tool allowing developers to write web applications using .NET, C#, VB.NET, and XAML, like Silverlight was.
+A notable difference with Silverlight is that applications created with OpenSilver run on all current browsers, including Chrome, Edge, Firefox and Safari, without requiring any plugin.

 The OpenSilver project was first announced in March 2020 (Technical Preview) by Userware, a French company founded in 2007 specializing in Microsoft development technologies, which had already been working since 2014 on the conversion from C # / XAML to HTML / JavaScript, as part of its other product called [CSHTML5](http://cshtml5.com).
 OpenSilver can be downloaded from [OpenSilver.NET](https://OpenSilver.NET).
 The site also contains sample applications and case studies.